 You must have heard of Gillette and most likely used one of its products in the past.

 While that holds true in some cases, this is clearly different.
-We’ve received lots of positive feedbacks from users of this product.
+We’ve received lots of positive reports from users of this product.
 Even so, like most decent products, it has a few flaws.

 There are safety razor blades in this review that can give you up to six shaves per blade.
-And the 7 O’Clock Super Stainless blades isn’t one of them.
+And the 7 O’Clock Super Stainless blades aren’t one of them.

 On the bright side, it is more affordable than most and isn’t as aggressively sharp as other double edge blades, but still provides a smooth, close shave.

 For about 12 cents per blade, you get Super Stainless blades that will give you up to four shaves per blade before becoming dull.
 Come to think of it, that’s a steal.